 How I can protect myself?

 Never reveal your password to anyone.
 Never write it down where anyone can find it or figure out what it is.
-Change your password often, and be sure that you do not use common words that can be found in a dictionary, or numbers in a series.
+Change your password often and be sure that you do not use common words that can be found in a dictionary, or numbers in a series.
 Try using birthdays combined with pet names, or sports teams combined with a birthday for example.
-Never access the site from a computer that an untrusted individual may have access to.
+Never access the site from a computer that an untrusted individual may have had access to.

 Treat your online username and password with care.
 In addition, you should make sure that no one is physically watching as you enter your password.
-Also take standard precautions to keep your computer free from viruses.
+Always take standard precautions to keep your computer free from viruses.

 Please use our "Log Out" feature if you are going to be away from your computer for an extended period of time.
-Logout will end your session, and you will have to submit your username and password before entering the website again.
+Logging out will end your session, and you will have to submit your username and password before entering the website again.
 We strongly recommend shutting down your browser as a good way to prevent others from using your access.

-After a period of inactivity your current session on the website will automatically timeout.
+After a period of inactivity, your current session on the website will automatically timeout.
 To restart your session, re-enter your username and password at the log in screen.

 Network Security and Monitoring